mietek/halcyon-website/pages/guide/index.md

 Halcyon is designed to deploy applications by building all required dependencies on the fly.

 The build machine must be capable of compiling and linking Haskell programs.
 At least 8GB of memory is recommended, as many common Cabal packages will fail to build on a machine with with less than 2GB of memory available.
-Halcyon will use all available cores to build packages in parallel.

 #### Supported platforms